JoaoGabrielAlves/lawnstarter-exercise/DOCKER.md

 # Docker Setup Guide

-Complete Docker setup for the LawnStarter Exercise, optimized for Mac users.
+This guide provides complete Docker setup instructions for the project, using Laravel Sail.

 ## Prerequisites

-1. **Docker Desktop for Mac** - Download from <https://www.docker.com/products/docker-desktop>
+- Docker Desktop for Mac
-2. **Git** (pre-installed on most Macs)
+- Git (pre-installed on most modern operating systems)

 ## Quick Setup

+From your terminal, clone the repository and run the setup script:

 ```bash
 git clone <repository-url>